-However, according to the resolution issued by the Court of Justice of the European Union on September 3, 2014 if the deceased, heir or the donee are resident in a European Union or European Economic Area Member State, depending on the specific situation, the applicable rules will be those corresponding to the relevant autonomous regions according to the law.
+However, according to the resolution issued by the Court of Justice of the European Union on 3 September 2014 if the deceased, heir or the donee are resident in a European Union or European Economic Area Member State, depending on the specific situation, the applicable rules will be those corresponding to the relevant autonomous regions according to the law.
 Accordingly, prospective holders should consult their tax advisors.

-Also, as a consequence of the recent Judgements of February 19, March 21 and March 22, 2018, the Supreme Court has declared that the application of state regulations when the deceased, heir or done is resident outside of a Member State of the European Union or the European Economic Area violates Community law to the free movement of capital, so even in that case it would be appropriate to defend the application of regional regulations in the same cases as if the deceased, heir or done was resident in a Member State.
+Also, as a consequence of the recent Judgements of 19 February, 21 March and 22 March, 2018, the Supreme Court has declared that the application of state regulations when the deceased, heir or done is resident outside of a Member State of the European Union or the European Economic Area violates Community law to the free movement of capital, so even in that case it would be appropriate to defend the application of regional regulations in the same cases as if the deceased, heir or done was resident in a Member State.

-The interpretation of the Supreme Court has been adopted by the General Directorate for Taxes in the binding rulings V3151-18, dated December 11th 2018 and V3193-18, dated December 14th 2018, where the application of the regulations of the Autonomous Region in which the successor resides is recognized despite the fact that the deceased is not resident in Spain.
+The interpretation of the Supreme Court has been adopted by the General Directorate for Taxes in the binding rulings V3151-18, dated 11th December 2018 and V3193-18, dated 14th December 2018, where the application of the regulations of the Autonomous Region in which the successor resides is recognized despite the fact that the deceased is not resident in Spain.

-In addition, a resolution of the Central Administrative-Economic Court has recently been published with the same criteria of the Supreme Court (n° 2652/2016, dated September 16th 2019).
+In addition, a resolution of the Central Administrative-Economic Court has published with the same criteria of the Supreme Court (no 2652/2016, dated 16th September 2019).

-Reporting regime set out in article 44 of the Royal Decree 1065/2007 thereto.
+Reporting regime set out in article 44 of the Royal Decree 1065/2007

+In the event that the First Additional Provision of Law 10/2014 applies to the issue of the commercial paper, the reporting regime established in article 44 of the Royal Decree 1065/2007, as amended by Royal Decree 1145/2011, of 29 July will apply thereto.
 The above as long as the commercial paper issued has a redemption period equal or lower than twelve months.

-In the event that the First Additional Provision of Law 10/2014 applies to the issue of the commercial paper, the reporting regime established in article 44 of the Royal Decree 1065/2007, as amended by Royal Decree 1145/2011, of 29 July will apply